clackary/open-telemetry-swift/readme.md

 ## Notable Changes ##

-Apart from the refactoring effort, the central changes for Linux occured with these source files:
+Apart from the refactoring effort, the central changes for Linux occured within these source files:
 - _OpenTelemetry.swift_: Refactored to support Swift structured concurrency.
 - _SpanBuilderSdk.swift_: Small modifications to reflect changes to the API code base.